Can I Eat Expired Brown Rice?

 Expert Source

-"According to CDC guidelines, cooked brown rice should be stored in the refrigerator at 40°F or below and consumed within 3-4 days to ensure food safety."
+"According to USDA guidelines, cooked brown rice should be stored in the refrigerator at 40°F or below and consumed within 3-4 days for optimal safety and quality."

 ⚠️Spoiled Brown Rice